Ketryx Documentation

 Anyone

-Change the issue status to In Progress using the issue status selector.
+Change the work item status to In Progress using the work item status selector.

 2.5.
 Step 5: Draft/Author Requirement